 "This is positive for the yen, Swiss franc and sterling.
 We would not buy the dollar as a government shutdown would reduce the chances of the Federal Reserve 'tapering' its stimulus and that is dollar negative."

-In the U.S., a political standoff over public finances looks far from a resolution with Republican legislators sticking to efforts to quash President Barack Obama's healthcare plan by withholding funds from the government.
+Some Republican legislators are trying to quash President Barack Obama's healthcare plan by withholding funds to the government.

 The next battle will be over raising the federal government's borrowing authority and failure to do so by mid-October may result in a historic debt default.

 "It's a scene we've seen before.
 What's different this time, though, is that Obama's leadership is in question after flops on the selection of the Fed's next chief and Syria," said Kyosuke Suzuki, director of forex at Societe Generale in Tokyo.

 The dollar was flat against a basket of currencies at 80.336.
 Latest weekly Commodity Futures Trading Commission data showed currency speculators had cut their bets in favour of the dollar to the lowest net long in seven months.

 The dollar was down 0.4 percent at 97.83 yen, having hit a one-month low of 97.53 yen earlier.

 The British pound hit a 9-month high of $1.6183 and 8-1/2 month high of 83.38 pence per euro.